-Pantex Plant is located in an area with a relatively high frequency of tornadoes, convective wind events1 and hail.
-An average of 17 tornadoes occurred each year in the 20 counties of the Texas Panhandle and the adjacent three counties of the Oklahoma Panhandle during the period between 1950 and 2019 (DOCb).
-While the threat of tornadoes is real, tornado occurrences in Amarillo are generally rare.
-Tornadoes are most common from April to June.
-There were a total of 37 tornadoes reported in the Texas and Oklahoma
+Pantex Plant is located in an area with a relatively high frequency of tornadoes, convective wind events and hail.
+An average of 17 tornadoes occurred each year in the 20 counties of the Texas Panhandle and the adjacent three counties of the Oklahoma Panhandle during the period between 1950 and 2020 (DOCb).

-1 High-speed, straight-line winds produced in the downdraft region of a thunderstorm.
+&lt;sup>1 High-speed, straight-line winds produced in the downdraft region of a thunderstorm.